 Both parent breeds were designed to be working animals.
 Dalmatians were bred to trot next to horse-drawn carriages, and of course, they’re famously the mascot of many fire departments.
 Poodles, on the other hand, were created to fetch fallen waterfowl.

 When you combine the two breeds, you get a dog who loves to be put to work.
 It doesn’t matter the job — if you can make your Dalmadoodle feel like they’re earning their keep, you’ll have one happy dog indeed.

 As you might expect from a dog who works all day for a living, Dalmadoodles have incredible endurance.
 They can run and play for hours on end and not be any worse for the wear.

-That means you’ll likely need a big backyard if you want to adopt one of these dogs, because they might get destructive in a cramped apartment.
+That means you’ll likely need a big backyard if you want to adopt s Dalmatian Poodle Mix, because they might get destructive in a cramped apartment.
 At the very least, you should live near a big, open park — preferably an off-leash dog park.

 Temperament & Intelligence of the Dalmadoodle